jixaw31/doctor-reservation-agent/docs/project-documentary.md

 The challenge becomes even greater when users communicate naturally, make spelling mistakes, provide information incrementally, or change the direction of the conversation.

-The goal of this project was therefore not to build a simple chatbot.

-It was to build a **stateful AI agent capable of managing an end-to-end appointment workflow through natural language.**
+The goal of this project was therefore to build a **stateful AI agent capable of managing an end-to-end appointment workflow through natural language.**

 The current implementation demonstrates doctor discovery and reservation, while the underlying architecture is designed so that additional healthcare-related workflows and capabilities can be added without fundamentally changing the system.